5.2 IPPS and MS-DRGs

 Add-On Payments and Adjustments

-• Outlier payments — extra payment for cases whose costs far exceed the MS-DRG payment plus a fixed-loss threshold.
+• Outlier payments — extra payment for cases whose costs exceed the DRG payment plus a fixed-loss cost threshold.

 • Disproportionate Share Hospital (DSH) — added payment for hospitals serving a high share of low-income patients.

-• Indirect Medical Education (IME) — added payment for teaching hospitals to offset higher costs of training residents.
+• Indirect Medical Education (IME) — added payment for teaching hospitals to offset resident-training costs.

-• New technology add-on payments — temporary extra payment for qualifying new technologies.
+• New Technology Add-On Payments (NTAP) — temporary extra payment for qualifying new technologies.

 Present-on-Admission Indicators

-Each diagnosis on an inpatient claim carries a Present-on-Admission (POA) indicator.
-Conditions that were NOT present on admission — such as certain Hospital-Acquired Conditions (HACs) — may be excluded from severity grouping, so a hospital cannot earn a higher MS-DRG for a complication it caused.
+Each diagnosis on an inpatient claim carries a Present-on-Admission (POA) indicator (Y, N, U, W, or exempt).
+Conditions that were NOT present on admission — notably certain Hospital-Acquired Conditions (HACs) such as a Stage III/IV pressure ulcer or a catheter-associated UTI — are excluded from MCC/CC severity grouping, so a hospital cannot earn a higher MS-DRG for a complication it caused.

 Quality Programs That Reduce IPPS Payment

-• Hospital Readmissions Reduction Program (HRRP) — reduces payments for hospitals with excess 30-day readmissions for targeted conditions.
+• Hospital Readmissions Reduction Program (HRRP) — reduces payments up to 3% for hospitals with excess 30-day readmissions for targeted conditions (heart failure, pneumonia, COPD, AMI, CABG, elective hip/knee).

-• Hospital Value-Based Purchasing (VBP) — redistributes a withheld percentage of IPPS payments based on quality and efficiency performance.
+• Hospital Value-Based Purchasing (VBP) — withholds about 2% of base operating DRG payments and redistributes it on quality and efficiency performance.

 Test Your Knowledge